What is child support, and what does it cover?

 Using a Georgia Family Law Attorney is Paramount

 The issue of child support can create tension between the parents of the child in question.
 Observing their parents embroiled in a court battle can cause the child a great deal of stress and affect their confidence and relationships in later life, so disagreements pertaining to child support should be solved in as timely a manner as possible.
-Fennell, Briasco, & Associates can be relied upon to ensure a quick resolution to all child support disputes and will ensure a monthly sum is established and paid without fail.
+You can rely on Fennell, Briasco, & Associates to ensure a quick resolution to all child support disputes and will ensure a monthly sum is established and paid without fail.
 Call our law firm today at (770) 956-4030 or a free consultation.

 Frequently Asked Questions